 Renewal season is here, or about to be, for most of you with the majority of businesses renewing their insurance programs on either 12/31 or 1/1.
-And, since we read that 2019 work comp rates are falling in almost every state in the country that should mean good news for next year’s work comp pricing.
+And, since we read that 2024 workers comp rates are falling again in almost every state in the country that should mean good news for next year’s work comp pricing.
 Right?

 Are the renewal rates lower than your expiring policy?
 Insurance companies have multiple underwriting companies that they use, and, even though you might be renewing with the same parent company, they might have moved you into a different underwriting company with higher filed rates.